top of page

 Photo by: Transcendal Graphics, Credit: Getty Images

 1920-In a strategy to rectify years of discrimination against Black baseball players on major league teams, Andrew "Rube" Foster, a professional Black baseball player, and his colleagues initiated the Negro National League.
 Black baseball players throughout the Midwest were drafted into different teams in the league.
-As the athletes competed around the country, they demonstrated their capability of succeeding at a professional level, captivating people of all races.
+As the athletes competed across the country, they demonstrated their ability to succeed at a professional level, captivating people of all races.
+African American baseball players today say the story of the Negro National League has taught them to hold firm in their convictions and to abolish societal injustices.

 shuffle-along-1921-noble-sissle-with-chorus-girls-adelaide-hall-center-1.jpg